jefeaguila/JunkCtrl/README.md

 **The only thing missing for Junkctrl now is an app icon.
 If you have any suggestions, please let me know.**

 ## Info
-If you know potentially dangerous apps (fake, spyware, stolen and resold code) in MS Store please feel free to share them [here](https://github.com/builtbybel/JunkCtrl/issues/7) Attempting to provide a small signature file that exposes this junk.
+If you know any scam and insecure store apps (fake, spyware, stolenand paid code) in MS Store please feel free to share them [here](https://github.com/builtbybel/JunkCtrl/issues/7) Attempting to provide a small signature file that exposes this junk.
 It is definitely there.

 ## Download